 Inline CSS is understood and rendered correctly by most email programs.
 It goes against what you’d assume in today’s computing environments, but old-school HTML is the better format.
 But…

-You can skip the HTML5 code for now, email readers don’t know what to do with it.
+You can skip the HTML5 code.
+For now, email readers don’t know what to do with it.
 Make your HTML as solid as possible.
 Need examples?
 Ask us.

-Carefully consider your email signature design with respect for mobile devices.
+Carefully consider your email signature design for mobile devices.
 A good rule of thumb is using your logo as the horizontal anchor, setting it at 300px (max 320px) width.
 As long as your contact details don’t go beyond your logo, you should be in good shape.

-Mobile, screen vertical should be below 650 pixels.
+The mobile screen vertical should be below 650 pixels.
 Same considerations as above.

 You’d be surprised how many organizations don’t do this; the email signature is a great way to grow your social networks.
-You can use our selection of FREE social icons in various sizes and colors right here.
+You can use our selection of FREE social icons in various sizes and colours right here.

 There is probably nothing more frustrating than being looped into an email thread, only to find that 90% of the thread is email signatures and their email disclaimers.
-Xink allows you to specific a different signature for replies and forwards, which gives you the option of cutting down on valuable real estate for those important emails.
+Xink allows you to specify a different signature for replies and forwards, which gives you the option of cutting down on valuable real estate for those important emails.

 Use your email signature to extend the life of your content marketing assets.
-This is a great strategy especially for ‘paid-for’ content – each new conversion brings down the overall cost of that item over time.
+This is a great strategy, especially for ‘paid-for content – each new conversion brings down the overall cost of that item over time.

 For many organizations, the email disclaimer statement(s) at the end of their email signatures is an absolute requirement.
-Be it for regulatory, legal or even transnational trade requirements, these email disclaimers are a key part of staying on the right hand side of the law.
+Be it for regulatory, legal or even transnational trade requirements.
+These email disclaimers are a key part of staying on the right-hand side of the law.

 Automate these email disclaimers in the same way you automate the placement of your email signatures.